 Jealousy is an ugly thing.
 But, despite this fact, there aren’t many of us who can deny its presence at least once in our lives.
-And I have to admit, as much as I like to think of myself as the inspired type who only admires inner-beauty, the moment I heard the woman in the salon talking about her Ferrari, my eyes turned green.
+And I have to admit, as much as I like to think of myself as the inspired type who only admires inner-beauty, the moment I heard the woman in the salon talking about her Ferrari, my eyes turned green with envy.

 Completely puzzled, I began to analyse my whole identity.
 I looked in the mirror and I began to wonder what she had that I didn’t.
 Not in a jealous way.
 More in a…decrypting kind of way.
 What traits did this woman possess that meant she could afford to change her 2-year-old Bentley for a new Ferrari, while I could barely scrape enough pennies, buttons and dust together to cover my manicure?